arthuredelstein/gaia_openpgp/README.md

 Email messages with multiple recipients should be automatically encrypted, provided there is a public key available for each email address.
 If the user has provided multiple recipients, where some recipients have no associate public key, then the user should be prompted with a choice to either (1) Cancel Send or (2) Send unencrypted.

 Next, the user should be prompted to sign the message by entering a password associated with one of the local private keys designated for signing.
-By default, a password should be required for signing each message as it is sent.
-An alternative option could be offered to the user to allow the automatic signing of messages for a limited duration (say, 1 hour).

 A notification should indicate to the user that encryption and/or signing is taking place.
 Once signing and encryption is finished, the message should be sent and sending should be reported to the user in the Gaia Email app's standard manner.
-The Sent message should be saved, encrypted, in the Gaia Email app's "Sent" folder.
+The Sent message should be saved, in ciphertext only, in the Gaia Email app's "Sent" folder.
 If the user enters that folder and attempts to open the message, then the user will be asked for a password required to decrypt the message.

 If the User chooses to Reply to a previously encrypted message, and a public key for the Sender is available then the Compose interface should appear as usual with the original message quoted.
 The Reply message and the quoted message will then be encrypted before sending.
 If, on the other hand, a public key is not available, then the User should be prompted with a warning indicating "Public Key for replying to Sender is not available" and the choice to Continue or Cancel.
 If the user chooses to Continue, the original message should not be quoted to avoid sending it in plaintext.